atox120/w266_final_project/experiments/README.md

 "save_steps":200
 ```

-Note that for transfer learning the following PETL Params should be exactly the same with the set-ups used in building the checkpoint
+Note that for transfer learning the following PETL Params should be exactly the same with the set-ups used in building the checkpoint.
+This way new PETL parameters are not set with default weights and the original tuned parametes are transferred.
 ```python
 ## PETL Params
     "attn_mode": "prefix"